Queue2109/ReactNative/notes.md

 IMAGE INSERTON:
 you don't input the link to the location of the image, but you should do it as" require('pathToImage')

+APP.JSON:
+if you want for a style to appear on all of the pages of your app, add them to the expo compartment in this file (app.json)